The All-Around Best Headphones Under $200 for Your Recording Studio

 And at about $100, they’re a solid deal for high quality.

-Now you just need to figure out what the best studio headphones are for your situation.
+I hope that gives you an idea of the best headphones under $200.
+Now you just need to figure out the best one for your situation.
 Most likely, one of these pairs of headphones will work.

 FEATURED IMAGE: https://unsplash.com/photos/QBa6RfnwTLg